 Taken together these results indicate the potential for Uganda agricultural export production and value to be strongly affected by climate change in the period up to 2050 in the absence of adaptation actions.
-Losses due to a 50% reduction in production of coffee and tea combined may cost about US\$1,400 million in 2050.
+Overall, the study estimates that value of losses in production due to a 50% reduction in production of coffee and tea combined may be about US\$1,400 million in 2050.
+The value of losses in the 75% reduction scenario for coffee and tea combined may be about US\$2,100 million in 2050.